Understanding the Enterprise Investment Scheme

 It is possible for companies to apply to HMRC for advanced clearance of their EIS status.
 This requires the directors of the company to share details of the business and spending plans with HMRC so that they can make a full and informed assessment of the company’s eligibility.
 It is also only possible if specific investors have already been identified by the company, as HMRC will want to know details about them too.

 Given the generous nature of the reliefs, it shouldn’t be surprising to learn that it is possible for Enterprise Investment Scheme relief to be withdrawn from a taxpayer, meaning any tax relief received could be repayable in full and with interest.
 This can occur if either the individual or the company are found to have breached the rules during any of the relevant periods, or the initial approval was given based on false or misleading information.
 Any withdrawal will be costly, and so getting the structure soundly setup and approved at an early stage is always key.

 The end is nigh…?

-Finally, for those long-term planners, it’s worth noting that there is currently a ‘sunset clause’ in the EIS legislation which dictates that income tax relief will only be given to subscriptions made before 6 April 2025.
+Finally, for those long-term planners, it’s worth noting that there is currently a ‘sunset clause’ in the Enterprise Investment Scheme legislation which dictates that income tax relief will only be given to subscriptions made before 6 April 2025.
 This is subject to review by future governments and could be renewed if the investment market and economy in general still required boosting with incentivising investment schemes.

-If you’re interested in understanding more about the EIS scheme, or have more general questions about setting up or funding a business, contact us today for an initial, free-of-charge meeting.
+If you’re interested in understanding more about the Enterprise Investment Scheme scheme, or have more general questions about setting up or funding a business, contact us today for an initial, free-of-charge meeting.